5 Classroom Tips to Support ELL Students

 To support ELL students, avoid idiomatic or slang expressions, as their figurative meanings can sometimes cause confusion.
 Similarly, keep in mind that your ELL students may not have the same background knowledge of American culture, history, and geography as their native English-speaking peers.

-3. Support ELL Students: Make Frequent Checks for Understanding
+3. Frequent Checks for Understanding

 Group work can support ELL students by promoting peer-to-peer interaction.
 Group work is often an effective way of helping students develop language skills and learn new concepts.